Leveraging Multi-lingual Positive Instances in Contrastive Learning to Improve Sentence Embedding: Experiments

 Despite the presence of unseen languages in all of our downstream evaluation tasks, models trained using multiple positives consistently demonstrate improvements across almost all overall results.
 This motivates us to delve deeper into the transferability of multiple positives.
 We show the results of all language pairs from STS17, STS22 and MTOP Domain Classification in Figure~\ref{fig:change}.

-The horizontal axis 0 stands for the original scores of LaBSE and mSimCSE$_{all}$.
-For example, in Figure~\ref{fig:change}, the first pair (en-de) indicates that parallel training with a single positive leads to a slight decrease in performance for both LaBSE and mSimCSE, while training with multiple positives leads to an improvement.
-Note that our training dataset only contains en, de, fr, es, ru and zh so all the other language pairs are considered unseen.
-Language pairs such as en-tr, where only one of the two languages is observed in the training set are also considered as exclusive.
+The value of 0 on horizontal axis stands for the scores of the origianl LaBSE and mSimCSE$_{all}$.
+For example, in Figure~\ref{fig:change}, the first pair English-German~(\textit{en-de}) indicates that parallel training with a single positive leads to a slight decrease in performance for both LaBSE and mSimCSE, while training with multiple positives leads to an improvement.
+Note that our training dataset only contains \textit{en}, \textit{de}, \textit{fr}, \textit{es}, \textit{ru} and \textit{zh} so all the other language pairs are considered unseen.
+Language pairs such as English-Turkish~(\textit{en-tr}), where only one of the two languages is observed in the training set are also considered as exclusive.

-From the right part of Figure~\ref{fig:change}, where we report the average change on three tasks, it is evident that models trained with multiple positives generally exhibit better transfer ability to unseen languages.
-For example, when looking at the unseen language tr in STS17 and STS22, we observe a drop in accuracy with single positive training, while multiple positive training still shows a significant improvement in LaBSE.
-This trend is similarly observed in mSimCSE, indicating that the transfer ability of multiple positives surpasses that of single positive training.
+In Figure~\ref{fig:change}, we can observe that models trained with multiple positives generally exhibit better transfer ability to unseen languages.
+For example, when looking at the unseen language pair \textit{pl-en} in STS22, we observe a drop in accuracy with single positive training, while multiple positive training still shows a significant improvement in LaBSE.
+This trend can also be observed in mSimCSE's variance, indicating that the transfer ability of multiple positives surpasses that of single positive training.
+Average results of unseen languages in STS tasks can be found in Appendix~\ref{appendix2}, Table~\ref{table_sts}.